jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Setup/registerandsignin.md

 So, if you haven't already done so, the first step to use these capabilities is to register.

-If you are registered, and want to sign in, then skip to Sign in.
+If you are registered, and want to sign in, then skip to Sign in to JazzHub or Sign in to BlueMix.

 ***
 ## Register at JazzHub